 In partnership with BBC Four, this exhibition explored the changing ways we share and consume photographs—from the rapid technological progress of the 19th century to the social selfies of today.

 About the exhibition

 What does a Victorian carte de visite have in common with a selfie on Instagram?
 How has photography shaped our ideas about Britain's history, culture and identity?

 From the 19th century to the present day, innovations in photography have radically changed the way Britain is represented and understood.
-Britain in Focus: A Photographic History, created in partnership with BBC Four to complement the TV series of the same name, illustrates how British photographers—amateurs and professionals alike—have documented, reflected and commented on their home country.
+Britain in Focus: A Photographic History, created in partnership with BBC Four to complement the TV series of the same name, illustrated how British photographers—amateurs and professionals alike—have documented, reflected and commented on their home country.